MasterAI-Inc/libauto/README.md

 ### Raw OpenCV

-In the example below, we'll use OpenCV to do edge-detection using the Canny edge filter.
+In the example below, we will use OpenCV to do edge-detection using the Canny edge filter.

 ```python
 import cv2